-Abstract-After Explicit Congestion Notification (ECN) was first added to the Internet Protocol in 2001, it was hit by a succession of deployment problems.
-Studies in recent years have concluded that path traversal of ECN has become close to universal.
-In this article, we test whether the performance enhancement called ECN++ would face a similar deployment struggle as base ECN.
-For this, we assess the feasibility of ECN++ deployment over mobile as well as fixed networks.
-In the process, we discovered bad news for the base ECN protocolmore than half the mobile carriers we tested wipe the ECN field at the first upstream hop.
+After ECN (Explicit Congestion Notification) was first added to the Internet Protocol in 2001, it was hit by a succession of deployment problems.
+Studies in recent years have claimed that path traversal of ECN has become close to universal.
+In order to test whether a performance enhancement called ECN++ would face a similar deployment struggle, we measured its deployment over mobile as well as fixed networks.
+In the process, we discovered some bad news for the base ECN protocol-more than half the mobile carriers we tested wipe the ECN field at the first upstream hop.
 This throws into question whether previous studies used representative vantage points.
-This article also reports the good news that, wherever ECN gets through, we found no deployment problems for the '++' enhancement to ECN.
-The article includes the results of other in-depth tests that check whether servers that claim to support ECN actually respond correctly to explicit congestion feedback.
+This paper also reports the good news that, wherever ECN gets through, we found no deployment problems for the ECN++ enhancement.
+The paper includes the results of other more in-depth tests to check whether servers that claim to support ECN, actually respond correctly to explicit congestion feedback, including some surprising congestion behaviour unrelated to ECN.

-Given that our results challenge accepted beliefs, this article reports the main findings accompanied by the measurement data.
+Given the results challenge accepted beliefs, this short paper has been produced to report the main findings accompanied by the measurement data.
+More detailed results and further testing continues.

-INTRODUCTION
+1. INTRODUCTION

-Explicit Congestion Notification (ECN) [1] is a way to mark packets to indicate that the capacity of a link is approaching exhaustion.
-ECN was standardized as a straight replacement for loss signals, but increasingly ECN is also being recognized as critical for low delay.
-Despite early evidence of its positive impact [2], a succession of unfortunate incidents stalled ECN deployment for 15 years: some firewalls treated all TCP/ECN connection attempts as port scanning attacks [3]; TCP/ECN connection attempts were mistakenly discarded by certain home router models and one popular model crashed; and when routinely wiping the Diffserv field between networks, a bug also wiped the IP/ECN field.
+Expicit Congestion Notification (ECN) [26] is a way to mark packets to indicate that the capacity of a link is approaching exhaustion.
+ECN was standardized as a straight replacement for loss signals, but increasingly ECN is also being recognized as critical for low delay [32].

+Despite early evidence of its positive impact [27], a succession of unfortunate incidents stalled ECN deployment for 15 years: some firewalls treated all TCP/ECN connection attempts as port scanning attacks [14]; TCP/ECN connection attempts were mistakenly discarded by certain home router models and one popular model crashed [30]; and when routinely wiping the Diffserv field between networks, a bug wiped the IP/ECN field too.

-In recent years, ECN adoption on end-systems has accelerated, with the majority of servers supporting ECN [4].
-Currently, motivated by an increasing need to reduce queuing delay in modern networks, solutions such as DCTCP [5] in data centers or L4S [6] in public networks are further driving interest in ECN.
+In recent years, ECN adoption on end-systems has accel-

+erated, with the majority of servers supporting ECN [31].
+Currently, motivated by an increasing need to reduce queuing delay in modern networks, solutions such as DCTCP [3] in data centers or L4S [9] in public networks are further driving interest in ECN.
 In 2016, Apple enabled client negotiation of TCP ECN in a random subset of iOS and macOS devices.
 In March 2017 they presented a measurement study [7] showing almost universal path traversal support for ECN.
-Other recent measurement studies [4], [8] report consistent findings.
+Other recent measurement studies [6, 17, 31] are consistent with these findings.

-The original ECN specification for TCP [1] prohibited retransmitted packets and control packets from using ECN.
-This was unfortunate, because TCP performance, particularly short-flow completion time, is much more sensitive to loss of certain control packets, such as the SYN at the start of a connection [9].
+The original ECN specification for TCP [26] prohibited retransmitted packets and control packets from using ECN.
+This was unfortunate, because TCP performance, particularly short-flow completion time, is much more sensitive to loss of certain control packets, such as the SYN at the start of a connection [16, 18].

-A new performance enhancement called ECN++ [10] proposes safe ways to remove all the original prohibitions on using ECN on each type of TCP packet.
-As with any new protocol, ECN++ can experience deployment problems, either because existing networks and servers protect themselves against out-of-the-ordinary behavior, or because optimizations have been built around a narrow and unchanging interpretation of the way protocols work.
-In particular, DoS attacks were (erroneously) considered more likely with ECN on SYN.
-Thus, some security devices might block it, impacting the deployment of the ++ enhancement for ECN.
+A new proposal called ECN++ [4] proposes safe ways to remove all the original prohibitions on using ECN on each type of TCP packet.
+As with any new protocol, ECN++ can experience deployment problems, either because existing networks and servers protect themselves against out-ofthe-ordinary behavior, or because optimizations have been built around a narrow and unchanging interpretation of the way protocols work [15].